Save big (up to $1,875) on small business tools with our free membership, business.com+

 Configure, Price, Quote Functionality

-We also like that reps benefit from real-time pricing.
-NetSuite monitors all the costs that go into a quote, including shipping, labor and materials.
-The quote changes automatically if a cost changes.
-The system can also cope with different pricing strategies, including volume discounts, promotional discounts and regional pricing differences.
+We also appreciated that reps can benefit from real-time pricing.
+NetSuite CRM monitors all the costs that go into a quote, including shipping, labor and materials.
+If a cost changes, the system automatically updates the quote.
+The CRM can also cope with different pricing strategies, including volume discounts, promotional discounts and regional pricing differences.

 Oracle Netsuite CPQ module

-The Oracle NetSuite CPQ module helps reduce the risk of poor product recommendations, increasing the chances of a sale.
+The NetSuite CRM’s CPQ feature helps reduce the risk of poor product recommendations, increasing the chances of a sale.
 Source: Oracle NetSuite

 Upsell Recommendations